-The prices of oil, natural gas and NGLs are volatile, outside of the Corporation's control and affect the Corporation's financial condition, financial performance, cash flow and future rate of growth
+The prices of oil, natural gas and NGLs are volatile, outside of the Corporation's control and affect the Corporation's revenue, cash flow, profitability, financial condition and financial performance

-The Corporation's revenue, profitability, cash flow and future rate of growth are highly dependent on commodity prices.
-Commodity prices may fluctuate widely in response to relatively minor changes in the supply of, and demand for, oil, natural gas and NGLs, market uncertainty and a variety of additional factors that are beyond the Corporation's control.
+The Corporation's revenue, cash flow, profitability, financial condition and financial performance are highly dependent on commodity prices.
+Historically, oil, natural gas and NGLs markets have been volatile and are likely to continue to be volatile in the future.
+Oil, natural gas and NGLs prices are subject to fluctuations in response to changes in supply, demand, market uncertainty and a variety of other factors that are beyond the Corporation's control.
 These factors include, but are not limited to, the following: